openeuler-mirror/libgmem/README.md

 #### Instructions

-libgmem currently has three external interfaces:
+libgmem currently has six external interfaces:
 1.
 gmemFreeEager: For address segments within a given range of [addr, addr + size], gmemFreeEager will release the entire page with the range aligned inward (default page size 2M).
                A stream that is NULL represents synchronous calls, while a non-NULL represents asynchronous calls.
 Asynchronous calls will be registered on the corresponding device's work stream.